m-mdy-m/openapi-playground/README.md

 **Project Structure:**

-- **README.md:** This file (you're reading it now!).
+- **README.md:** Welcome file providing project overview and usage instructions.
-- **openapi.yaml/openapi.json:** The OpenAPI Specification (OAS) document defining the API.
-- **server.js:** The Node.js server file handling routing, middleware, and responses.
-- **components:** If applicable, this directory will hold reusable components defined in OAS.
-- **docs:** This directory might contain additional documentation or configuration for the Swagger UI.
-- **tests:** For future implementation of unit and integration tests to ensure API functionality and robustness.
+- **components:** In-depth explanations of reusable elements within OpenAPI Specifications.
+- **docs:** Detailed breakdowns of core OpenAPI concepts like info, paths, and servers, including examples.
+- **Example** Practical demonstrations of OpenAPI components like tags, components, paths, and more, in action.

-**Code Generation and API Hosting:**
+- **Inheritance:**Explanation of inheritance and polymorphism in openapi **Code Generation and API Hosting:**

 While this repository focuses on learning, in the future, I might explore: